 Gaslighting is an abusive technique people use to make their partner think they are crazy.
 People question their partner’s memory, refuse to communicate, trivialize their feelings, divert the conversation by questioning their partner’s motives, or stereotype.
 It is important to know when someone is gaslighting you because it is such an insidious, invasive form of abuse.
 Keep records, talk to trusted friends, and do not assume any person gaslighting you is well-meaning.

 9. Stop Gossiping About and/or Blaming Your Ex

 Gossip has a nasty way of proving karma exists.
 In other words, what you say may come back to haunt you.
 The best rule of thumb is to only say positive things about your ex-partner or spouse.
 It is important to remember the cardinal rule of happiness: “What other people think about me is none of my business.”
 The same holds true about what others think of your ex-partner.
 Nothing good comes from playing the blame game.

 Whether or not you are headed towards divorce, make sure you have a complete set of your financial records.
 Among other things, this includes bank statements, insurance policies, investment-related documents, deeds, vehicle titles, and a list of all major assets and liabilities.
 It is only fair that each partner knows what their community and separate property is from the marriage.
 Keeping a journal is a very good idea to record both the happy times and the unhappy times.
 You want to focus on the happy times, but having a record of the unhappy times may serve you in the divorce.

-These are certainly not all of the rules which apply to relationships, whether marriages or divorces.
-However, if you follow these rules for marriage you will find that both kinds of relationships will be much more productive.
+These are certainly not all of the rules that apply to relationships, whether marriages or divorces.
+However, if you follow these rules for marriage, you will find that both kinds of relationships will be much more productive.